 It is the policy of the Bank (including its entire domestic and overseas branch network) and each of the Bank's subsidiaries to carry out operations in accordance with all applicable law and international standards.
-The Group's policy is to comply with certain international sanctions programs, including particularly the sanctions imposed by the United Nations Security Council, the United States, the European Union and Turkey.
+The Group's policy is to comply with certain international sanctions programs, including particularly the sanctions imposed by the United Nations Security Council, the United States, the EU, the UK and Turkey.
 The Group's policy is to not provide services to countries and activities subject to such sanctions, or to intermediate any banking service, in breach of such sanctions.

-OFAC administers laws that restrict the ability of U.S. persons to invest in, or otherwise engage in business with, SDNs, and similar laws have been put in place by other U.S. government agencies (including the State Department), the EU, the United Kingdom, the United Nations and Turkey.
+OFAC administers laws that restrict the ability of U.S. persons to invest in, or otherwise engage in business with, SDNs, and similar laws have been put in place by other U.S. government agencies (including the State Department), the EU, the UK, the United Nations and Turkey.
+The Bank maintains policies and procedures designed to ensure that it complies with all sanctions laws of the United Nations Security Council, the United States, the EU, the UK and Turkey.

 Before opening an account for, or entering into any transaction with, a customer, the Bank checks whether such customer is listed as a Sanction Target.
-In addition, the names of all customers and all incoming and outgoing transactions are continuously and automatically screened against a list of Sanction Targets.
+In addition, the names of all customers and all incoming and outgoing transactions are continuously and automatically screened by a filtering programme against a list of Sanction Targets.
 All of the Bank's daily transactions are further reviewed for compliance with applicable sanctions laws.
-Accordingly, the Bank's current policies restrict the Bank from engaging in any prohibited business investments and transactions with Sanction Targets.
+Accordingly, the Bank's current policies restrict the Bank from engaging in any prohibited business investments and transactions with Sanction Targets, including with respect to the proceeds of the Notes.